Warbo/chriswarbo-net/blog/2024-03-17-sk_logic_in_egglog_2.md

 ## Next time ##

-We've seen how extensional equality works *in theory*, so the next post will explore these definitions in more depth, to find out where I was going wrong in egglog.
+We've seen how extensional equality works *in theory*, [part 3 explores these definitions in more depth](2024-04-02-sk_logic_in_egglog_3.html), to find out where I was going wrong in my egglog.